Victoria Kamhi

-Bust of the Spanish composer Joaquín Rodrigo, with an image of his wife, the pianist Victoria Kamhi, in the background.
+Kamhi depicted in the background of a bust of Joaquín Rodrigo.
 España Park, Rosario, Santa Fe Province, Argentina.

-Victoria Kamhi de Rodrigo (1905 Istanbul, Ottoman Empire – 21 July 1997) was a Turkish pianist of Sephardic Jewish heritage, and the wife of the Spanish composer Joaquín Rodrigo.
+Victoria Kamhi de Rodrigo (1905, Istanbul, Ottoman Empire – 21 July 1997) was a Turkish pianist of Sephardic Jewish heritage, and the wife of the Spanish composer Joaquín Rodrigo.

+Biography

 Kamhi studied under Lalewicz, Lévy and Viñes.
 She met Rodrigo in 1929, and they were married on 19 January 1933.
 They lived in France and Germany before returning to Spain in 1939.

 Kamhi left her career as a pianist.
-She was a notable assistant of the blind composer and wrote the biographical work De la mano de Joaquín Rodrigo: Historia de nuestra vida.
+She was a notable assistant to Rodrigo, who was blind, and she wrote a biographical work called De la mano de Joaquín Rodrigo: Historia de nuestra vida.
 It has been translated into English as Hand in Hand with Joaquín Rodrigo: My Life at the Maestro's Side.

-The sole child of Victoria Kamhi and Rodrigo was Cecilia, who was born in January 1941.
-Cecilia later married the violinist Agustín León Ara and gave birth to Cecilia and Patricia, the granddaughters of Victoria and Rodrigo.
+Kamhi's only child with Rodrigo was Cecilia, who was born in January 1941.
+Cecilia later married the violinist Agustín León Ara, and they had children Cecilia and Patricia.

-Victoria Kamhi died in 1997, predeceasing her husband by almost two years.
-Both are buried in Aranjuez.
+Victoria Kamhi died in 1997; she and her husband are both buried in Aranjuez.